-Professor Milbradt's research interests are in financial economics, specifically in how financial frictions affect asset prices, the macroeconomy, and corporate decisions.
-In his recent work, he theoretically and empirically investigates how homeowner's prepayment decisions influence the potency of monetary policy.
-Professor Milbradt holds a PhD from Princeton University and a BA from Oxford University (UK).
-Before joining Kellogg School of Management, he served as an Assistant Professor of Finance at the MIT Sloan School of Management.
+Professor Milbradt's research interests are in financial economics, specifically in how financial frictions affect asset prices, the macroeconomy, corporate decisions, and mortgage markets.
+In his recent work, he theoretically and empirically investigates how heterogeneity of homeowner's prepayment decisions affects prices in the conforming mortgage market and monetary policy pass-through, as well as how different contract designs would change these prices.
+Professor Milbradt holds a PhD from Princeton University (2009) and a BA from Oxford University (2003).
+Before joining Kellogg School of Management (2013), he served as an Assistant Professor of Finance at the MIT Sloan School of Management.

 Financial Economics, Liquidity, Asset Pricing & Corporate Finance under Financial Frictions